zowe/docs-site/docs/user-guide/use-certificates.md

 ## Use PKCS12 certificates

+Run the command `zwe start -c ./zowe.yaml` in the directory with `zowe.yaml` file to start Zowe.

-When Zowe is launched details for the PKCS12 certificate used are specified in the `zowe.yaml` section `certificates`.
+When Zowe is launched, details for the PKCS12 certificate used are specified in the `zowe.yaml` section `certificates`.
 This contains information for the certificate name and its location, together with the truststore location.

 The two most common scenarios for using a PKCS12 certtificate are (1) where you have been given an existing certificate and wish to configure Zowe to use it, or else (2) you do not have a certificate and wish to [generate a new one](./generate-certificates.md).
 The `zwe init certificate` command supports both scenarios.
 The input parameters that control certificate configuration are specified in the section `zowe.setup.certificates`

+To check startup of Zowe, please see details [here](https://docs.zowe.org/stable/troubleshoot/troubleshoot-zos-startup).

 ## Use JCERACFKS certificates